There have been several recent changes to the rules surrounding benefits.

 State pension changes

-Information about the new state pension changes can be found here.
+Information about the new state pension changes.

 If you have another adult aged over 18, who is not your partner and who normally lives at your property, the amount of deduction we take from your benefit changes each year.